ballerina-platform/module-ballerinax-docusign.dsesign/README.md

     <img src="https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-docusign/main/ballerina/resources/create-account.png" alt="Create DocuSign Account" width="50%">

-### Step 2: Create Integration Key and Secret Key
+### Step 2: Create integration key and secret key

-1. **Create an Integration Key and Secret Key**: Visit the [Apps and Keys](https://admindemo.docusign.com/apps-and-keys) page on DocuSign.
+1. **Create an integration key**: Visit the [Apps and Keys](https://admindemo.docusign.com/apps-and-keys) page on DocuSign.
 Click on "Add App and Integration Key", provide an App name, and click "Create App".
 This will generate an Integration Key.

     <img src="https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-docusign/main/ballerina/resources/app-and-integration-key.png" alt="Create Integration Key" width="50%">

-2. **Generate a Secret Key**: Under the Authentication section, click on "Add Secret Key".
+2. **Generate a secret key**: Under the Authentication section, click on "Add Secret Key".
 This will generate a Secret Key.
 Make sure to copy and save both the Integration Key and Secret Key.

     <img src="https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-docusign/main/ballerina/resources/add-secret-key.png" alt="Add Secret Key" width="50%">

-### Step 3: Generate Access Token
+### Step 3: Generate access token

-1. **Add a Redirect URI**: Click on "Add URI" and enter your redirect URI (e.g., <http://www.example.com/callback>).
+1. **Add a redirect URI**: Click on "Add URI" and enter your redirect URI (e.g., <http://www.example.com/callback>).

     <img src="https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-docusign/main/ballerina/resources/add-redirect-uri.png" alt="Add Redirect URI" width="50%">

-2. **Generate the Encoded Key**: The Encoded Key is a base64 encoded string of your Integration Key and Secret Key in the format `{IntegrationKey:SecretKey}`.
+2. **Generate the encoded key**: The Encoded Key is a base64 encoded string of your Integration Key and Secret Key in the format `{IntegrationKey:SecretKey}`.
 You can generate this in your web browser's console using the `btoa()` function: `btoa('IntegrationKey:SecretKey')`.
 You can either generate the encoded key from an online base64 encoder.

-3. **Get the Authorization Code**: Visit the following URL in your web browser, replacing `{iKey}` with your Integration Key and `{redirectUri}` with your Redirect URI:
+3. **Get the authorization code**: Visit the following URL in your web browser, replacing `{iKey}` with your Integration Key and `{redirectUri}` with your Redirect URI:

     ```url
     https://account-d.docusign.com/oauth/auth?response_type=code&scope=signature%20impersonation&client_id={iKey}&redirect_uri={redirectUri}